ThejanRupasinghe/SimpleVirusDetector/README.txt

 NOTE :
 ======

-*) "virusDef.txt" in "dist" folder contains 1000 md5 hashes of files which are
+*) "virusDef.txt" in "dist" folder contains 1000 md5 hashes of viruses and
-   identified as viruses.
+   their names and virus types.

    Source : https://virusshare.com/hashes.4n6